pwightman/HarmonySolver/README.md

 ---

-**NOTE**: Only parts of the rest of this API have been implemented and is definitely subject to change.
+**NOTE**: Only parts of the rest of this API have been implemented and are definitely subject to change.
 Feedback welcome.

 ---